TUM-DAML/synthetic_coordinates/README.md

 Reference implementation of synthetic coordinates and directional message passing for multiple GNNs, as proposed in

 **[Directional Message Passing on Molecular Graphs via Synthetic Coordinates](https://www.in.tum.de/daml/synthetic-coordinates/)**
-by Johannes Klicpera, Chandan Yeshwanth, Stephan Günnemann
+by Johannes Gasteiger, Chandan Yeshwanth, Stephan Günnemann
 Published at NeurIPS 2021.

+Note that the author's name has changed from Johannes Klicpera to Johannes Gasteiger.

 The `deepergcn_smp` folder contains DeeperGCN and SMP implementations in PyTorch, and `dimenetpp` contains the TensorFlow implementation of DimeNet++ with synthetic coordinates.